-As indicated above, your read-across hypothesis is based on the assumption that the structurally similar substances cause the same type of effect(s).
-In this context, relevant, reliable and adequate information allowing to compare the properties of the Substance and of the source substance(s) is necessary to confirm that both substances cause the same type of effects.
+As indicated above, your read-across hypothesis is based on the assumption that the source substance constitutes a worst-case for the prediction of the property under consideration of the Substance.
+In this context, relevant, reliable and adequate information allowing to compare the properties of the Substance and of the source substance(s) is necessary to confirm a conservative prediction of the properties of the Substance from the data on the source substance(s).
 Such information can be obtained, for example, from bridging studies of comparable design and duration for the Substance and of the source substance(s).